amorist/awesome/README.md

 ## Python

+- [microsoft/ToRA](https://github.com/microsoft/ToRA) - ToRA is a series of Tool-integrated Reasoning LLM Agents designed to solve challenging mathematical reasoning problems by interacting with tools.
 - [LinkSoul-AI/AutoAgents](https://github.com/LinkSoul-AI/AutoAgents) - Generate different roles for GPTs to form a collaborative entity for complex tasks.
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 This is the repository of the backend.
 - [CelestialRipple/Midjourney-Web-API](https://github.com/CelestialRipple/Midjourney-Web-API) - 简单易用的Midjourney WebAPI(A simple WebAPI for Midjourney)